aarong/feedme-client/README.md

 - `err.message === "DISCONNECTED: ..."`

-  The client disconnected from the server before it received a response.
-The disconnect may have resulted from a call to `client.disconnect()` or due to a transport problem.
-The action promise will always be settled before any feed close events are emitted, after which the client disconnect event will be emitted.
+  The client was not connected to the server at the time of the action invocation or the client disconnected from the server before it received a response.
+If the client was connected to the server at the time of the action invocation, the subsequent disconnect may have resulted from a call to `client.disconnect()` or due to a transport connectivity failure.
+In both cases, the action promise will always be settled before any feed close events are emitted, after which the client disconnect event will be emitted.

 - `err.message === "REJECTED: ..."`